dr-itz/RedminePlannerPlugin/README.md

 forward.
 Prerequisites are Xcode command line tools and Git (Xcode ships with Git too, but an older version with a, at least in some cases, broken Git GUI).

-OSX 10.7 already ships with Ruby 1.8.7.
-This does not really perform all that well with Rails 3.x and won't be supported any more starting with Rails 4.x, but will do fine for now.
-To install an up-to-date Ruby version like 1.9.3-p286, RVM (http://rvm.io/) can be used.
+OS X already ships with Ruby.
+But it's a good idea to use a more recent version, or even required as 10.7 only includes 1.8.7.
+To install an up-to-date Ruby version, use RVM, see http://rvm.io/.
 When using RVM, make sure to select the @global Gemset.

 Redmine can work fine with SQLite, but a MySQL is recommended.
 The MySQL server can be local or remote.
 Alternatively, PostgreSQL works fine too.
 Only MySQL is